cage-kiosk/cage/README.md

 By default, this builds a debug build.
 To build a release build, use `meson build --buildtype=release`.

 Cage comes with compile-time support for XWayland.
-To enable this, first make sure that your version of wlroots is compiled with this option.
-Then, add `-Dxwayland=true` to the `meson` command above.
+To enable this, make sure that your version of wlroots is compiled with this option.
 Note that you'll need to have the XWayland binary installed on your system for this to work.

 You can run Cage by running `./build/cage APPLICATION`.
 If you run it from within an existing X11 or Wayland session, it will open in a virtual output as